Common Mistakes To Avoid When Cooking Pork Ribs

 • Trimming too little fat

-• Trimming an excessive quantity of meat
+• Trimming too much meat

 • Trimming the ribs too short